 I was in shock a few days ago when I heard that someone in my local NaNoWriMo online group had written 18,000 words on his very first day.
 Someone else in the group said that she, too, had been an extremely fast writer the previous year, but she would never recommend her method for racking up such a huge word count so quickly: drinking far too much coffee and getting almost no sleep, basically.

 I value my health, my mental wellbeing and my family, personal and professional life too much to let NaNoWriMo obscure it all.
-While I have hit or exceeded the 1,667 word target most days so far (I fell about 200 words short one day, but compensated the following day by writing a bit extra), I’m also getting enough sleep and looking after myself.
+While I have hit or exceeded the 1,667 word target nearly every day so far, I’m also getting enough sleep and looking after myself.
 My immune system thrives on rest.
 If I push myself too far over a prolonged period of time, I tend to get quite ill.
 I don’t want to burn out.
 I want to have a healthy, happy, productive November.
 And for me, that means not allowing NaNoWriMo to become such an obsession for me that it completely takes over all other aspects of my life.

 Slow and steady wins the race.